MSecure/contact-tracing-us/COVID Alert CO/README.md

 ### Privacy Violations
 The app says no location info collected, but it has the function to find the location of nearby testing site.
 And the app uses GPS location API in `e/b/a/m.java`.
 - This file imports and uses `android.location.Location`, `android.location.LocationManager`
-- The function c(), from line 602 to 672, access `android.permission.ACCESS_COARSE_LOCATION` and `android.permission.ACCESS_FINE_LOCATION` permissions.
+- The function `c()`, from line 480 to 553, access `android.permission.ACCESS_COARSE_LOCATION` and `android.permission.ACCESS_FINE_LOCATION` permissions.
 Neither of the permission here is declared in the manifest file.
 - In function above, it also uses `getLastKnownLocation("network")` to access the location where the user connects to the Internet last time.

 Therefore, this is clearly a violation of the privacy policy made on the app official website.

-Although this function might be just a Twilight Manager that uses location to calculate the sun rise/down time.
+~~Although this function might be just a Twilight Manager that uses location to calculate the sun rise/down time.~~ Method `c()` is found to have a high degree of resemblance to method `getLastKnowLocation()` and `updateState()` in `androidx\appcompat\app\TwilightManager.java` from `Covid Alert ND & WY_v1.2 `.
+It is believed that method `c()` is implementing a self-difined `isNight()`, although the reason why they would need this method remains unknown.
+Yet the app has never the less violating the privacy policy by accessing location of the user in method `c()`.
+See the code comparison in `comparison.md` under this folder.

 ### CODE ANALYSIS
 - The App uses an insecure Random Number Generator, java.util.Random.
 This should be replaced by java.secure.SecureRandom.